ctbarna/npmap.js/API.md

 The first, and only, argument is required, and must be a layer config object with the following properties:

-- (Depends) `data` (Object | String): The GeoJSON data you'd like to add to the map.
+- (Required) `data` (Object | String): The GeoJSON data you'd like to add to the map.
 If this is a string, NPMap.js will parse it into an object for you.
-Required if your GitHub details (the other three "depends" properties) aren't provided.
+Required if your GitHub details (the other three "required" properties below) aren't provided.

+OR

-- (Depends) `path` (String): The path to your GitHub file.
+- (Required) `path` (String): The path to your GitHub file.
 This **should not** include your GitHub organization/user name or the name of the repository.
 This is the path to the GeoJSON file in your GitHub repository: e.g. `fire/CA-STF-HV2F.geojson`.
-- (Depends) `repo` (String): The name of the repository that contains the data.
+- (Required) `repo` (String): The name of the repository that contains the data.
-- (Depends) `user` (String): The name of the organization or user that owns the repository.
+- (Required) `user` (String): The name of the organization or user that owns the repository.
+- (Optional) `branch` (String) The name of the branch your GitHub file should be pulled in from.
+Defaults to `master`.

 You can also (optionally) provide any of the options supported by [`L.GeoJSON`](http://leafletjs.com/reference.html#tilelayer).